Annual Leave in Morocco 2026: Duration, Calculation and Rights

 Over 25 years+ 7.5 days

-The total leave duration, including bonuses, may not exceed 18 additional days beyond the base entitlement.
+The total leave duration, including seniority bonuses, may not exceed 18 additional days beyond the base entitlement.

-Article 240 of the Labour Code allows splitting of annual leave by mutual agreement between employer and employee.
-However, the continuous leave period must not be reduced to fewer than 12 consecutive working days, including two weekly rest days.
+Article 240 of the Labour Code authorises the splitting of annual leave by mutual agreement between the employer and the employee.
+However, the split must not reduce the continuous leave period to less than 12 consecutive working days, including two weekly rest days.

 Accumulation over two years

 The employee may, in agreement with the employer, accumulate leave over two consecutive years (Art.
 240).
-Beyond this period, unused leave entitlement is forfeited, unless a more favourable collective agreement applies.
+Beyond this period, the right to untaken leave is forfeited, unless a more favourable collective agreement applies.

-The employer sets departure dates after consulting staff representatives, taking into account the employee’s family situation and seniority.
+The employer sets the departure dates for leave after consulting employee representatives, taking into account the employee’s family situation and seniority.
 The departure schedule must be communicated at least 30 days before the effective leave date.

-During leave, the employee receives a leave allowance equal to the remuneration they would have received had they worked, calculated on the basis of average wages over the 12 months preceding the leave.
+During leave, the employee receives a leave allowance equal to the remuneration they would have earned had they worked, calculated on the basis of the average salary over the 12 months preceding the leave.
+A payroll outsourcing service ensures the accurate calculation of this allowance.

-Article 251 of the Labour Code provides for payment of a compensatory leave allowance when the employment contract ends before the employee has used all accrued leave.
+Article 251 of the Labour Code provides for the payment of a compensatory leave allowance when the employment contract ends before the employee has been able to take all accrued leave.

-This allowance is due regardless of the reason for termination: resignation, dismissal, end of fixed-term contract, or death of the employee (in which case it is paid to the heirs).
+This allowance is due regardless of the cause of termination: resignation, dismissal, end of fixed-term contract, or death of the employee (in which case it is paid to the legal heirs).

 Calculation method

-Allowance = (1/12) of total remuneration earned during the reference period
+Allowance = (1/12) of total remuneration received during the reference period

-It includes base salary, bonuses and benefits in kind.
-The calculation is pro-rated according to months of service completed.
+It includes the base salary, bonuses and benefits in kind.
+The calculation is prorated based on the months of service completed.

 Article 217 of the Labour Code sets out the list of paid public holidays in Morocco, which are not deducted from annual leave:

-• Religious holidays (Eid Al Fitr, Eid Al Adha, 1st Muharram, Eid Al Mawlid Annabaoui)
+• Religious holidays (Eid al-Fitr, Eid al-Adha, 1st Muharram, Eid al-Mawlid Annabawi)

 Article 267 of the Labour Code provides for penalties in case of violation of annual leave provisions: